 This Egyptian basturma and eggs recipe contains ghee, lots of it, and that’s what makes this dish more special.
 We have a saying that means it’s better when the eggs are swimming in ghee.
 If you want to use any other kind of fat or none, go ahead, but it won’t be the same.
 I’m just telling you because I went there once and I won’t ever again.

-Stir the eggs after one minute or when it firms a bit.
+- Stir the eggs after one minute or when it firms a bit around the edges.